godotengine/godot-docs/tutorials/viewports/multiple_resolutions.rst

    is set as a render target, and still renders precisely to the resolution specified in the ``display/`` section of the project settings.
 Finally, this viewport is copied and scaled to fit the screen.
-This mode is useful when working with pixel-precise games, or just for the sake of rendering to a lower resolution for improving performance.
+This mode is useful when working with pixel-precise games, or for the sake of rendering to a lower resolution for improving performance.

 .. image:: img/stretch.png